Dog-Friendly Perth, WA: Visiting Perth with a Dog

 Find out more about visiting Fremantle with your dog

-On the western fringes of Perth is the Swan Valley, WA’s oldest wine region.
+On the eastern fringes of Perth is the Swan Valley, WA’s oldest wine region.
 Vineyards have been planted here since 1829, nearly 200 years ago.

 With a wide variety of cellar doors, breweries, distilleries and local produce stores, there’s plenty of dog-friendly options.
 Ask at the visitor centre for tips on dog-friendly wineries, or check directly with the wineries that you plan to visit.